rahulpanchal0106/FreshStart/readme.md

 You must have node.js installed in your environment, as well as the MySQL server.

 ## Getting Started
-clone this repository on your machine and run <mark>npm install</mark> to install all the required libraries. after that run <mark>npm start</mark> to start the server.
+clone this repository on your machine and run **npm install** to install all the required libraries. after that run **npm start** to start the server.
 Go to the url given in the console (e.g. http://localhost:8000)

 ### NOTE